 When this production opened at the Chichester Festival Theatre's Minerva Theatre in West Sussex in May 2017, Fiona Mountford in the London Evening Standard praised how "Michael Longhurst's hugely accomplished revival is a high-grade treat...
 A profound and powerful evening."
 Sarah Hemming in the Financial Times commented that, "what begins as quirky deepens into a piercing exploration of race relations, inequality and economics.
 Michael Longhurst's staging, with Sharon D. Clarke magnificent in the central role, controls the shift beautifully."
 Michael Billington in the Guardian said that the title character, Caroline, "is beautifully delivered by the incomparable Sharon D Clarke who, even in her silences, conveys the implacable, obdurate and deeply pious nature of the exploited maid...
 Michael Longhurst’s production has a miraculous fluidity and wittily shows the cast personifying inanimate objects such as washing machines, electric dryers and radios."
 Ann Treneman in the Times described it as being "a musical fantasia that manages to be great fun while also exploring the deep-fissure issues of race and class in America's Deep South...
 Sharon D Clarke gives a virtuoso performance as Caroline."
 Claire Allfree in the Daily Telegraph highlighted that, "beautifully staged and impeccably performed, this is an exceptional show."

-Caroline, or Change in London at the Playhouse Theatre previewed from 20 November 2018, opened on 17 December 2018 and closes on 2 March 2019
+Caroline, or Change in London at the Playhouse Theatre previewed from 20 November 2018, opened on 17 December 2018 and closed on 2 March 2019 (was originally booking up to 6 April 2019)